 Put dehumidifiers in rooms that have high humidity.
 This will drive these moisture-loving pests out.

 Address any leaks or weeping pipes.
 Spider crickets need water to survive.

 Create a clear zone of about 2 feet all the way around your home to reduce camel cricket populations outside.
 You can do this by raking leaves away, moving mulch back, removing weeds, moving woodpiles away, and eliminating hiding places.

 Inspect your exterior walls and use a caulking gun to seal holes, gaps, and cracks.

 Examine all of your screens and make sure they are in good working condition.

 Cover foundation vents and other potential entry points.

 While it is not possible to get rid of all the food sources in your home, cleaning up food particles, storing fruit in the fridge, and putting pet food down only during mealtimes can help resist camel crickets.

 Another way to deal with camel crickets is to have ongoing pest control service from a pest control company.
 At Parkway Pest Services, camel crickets are only one of 30 household pests we protect against.
 When you sign up for PestGuard or PestGuard+, it's like putting the shields up on your home.

-Camel crickets may be "mostly" harmless but there are a lot of pests that can harm you, your family, your pets, your belongings, and your home.
+Camel crickets may be "mostly" harmless, but there are many pests that can harm you, your family, your pets, your belongings, and your home.
 Ongoing pests service isn't something people only get for convenience.
 It is vital protection every home should have.
 Get yours today.